felippeduran/client-server-test/README.md

 ## Metagame Architecture Design

-The metagame was implemented following a client-side prediction model that allows for the general game code assume that player actions are all synchronous.
-Every game action, like `BeginLevel` or `EndLevel`, is an `ICommand` implementation that get executed immediately in the client and also gets placed in an `ExecutionQueue`.
-Then, an independent `CommandSender` polls from the queue and sends pending commands to the server, which in turn execute the same actions server-side.
-If then a connection or server error happens, the `CommandSender` flags the issue and the game handles the error in a centralized way.
+The metagame was implemented following a client-side prediction model that allows the general game code to assume that player actions are all synchronous.
+Every game action, like `BeginLevel` or `EndLevel`, is an `ICommand` implementation that gets executed immediately in the client and also gets placed in an `ExecutionQueue`.
+Then, an independent `CommandSender` polls from the queue and sends pending commands to the server, which in turn executes the same actions server-side.
+If a connection or server error happens, the `CommandSender` flags the issue and the game handles the error in a centralized way.
 Currently, the behavior is to restart and resynchronize the game.

 In order to ensure the game state is exactly the same in the client and server, the game has two main characteristics.
 First, for time-dependent features, like the **Energy system**, the local state doesn't change periodically.
 Instead, the state uses timestamps, and the "actual/predicted" values can be obtained through helper methods.